Name: Aaron Danowski - Admission Counselor

 Degree: B.B.A.
 Individualized Concentration (Sustainability), Minor: Sociology – Gonzaga University

-Territories: Oregon, Southwest Washington (Clark, Cowlitz, Skamania, Wahkiakum), North Idaho (Coeur d’Alene, Sandpoint)
+Territories: Alaska, Oregon, SW Washington (Clark, Cowlitz, Skamania, Wahkiakum), North Idaho (Coeur d’Alene, Sandpoint)

 Why are you in admissions at Gonzaga?